Internal Pattern Matching Queries in a Text and Applications: Abstract

 \section{Abstract}

-We consider several types of internal queries: questions about subwords of a text.
-As the main tool we develop an optimal data structure for the problem called here internal pattern matching.
-This data structure provides constant-time answers to queries about occurrences of one subword $x$ in another subword $y$ of a given text, assuming that $|y|=\Oh(|x|)$, which allows for a constant-space representation of all occurrences.
-This problem can be viewed as a natural extension of the well-studied pattern matching problem.
-The data structure has linear size and admits a linear-time construction algorithm.
+We consider several types of internal queries, that is, questions about \emph{fragments} of a given text $T$ specified in constant space by their locations in $T$.
+Our main result is an optimal data structure for Internal Pattern Matching (IPM) queries which, given two fragments $x$ and $y$, ask for a representation of all fragments contained in $y$ and matching $x$ exactly.
+This problem can be viewed as an internal version of the fundamental Exact Pattern Matching problem: we are looking for occurrences of one substring of $T$ within another substring.
+Our data structure answers IPM queries in time proportional to the quotient $|y|/|x|$ of fragments' lengths, which is required due to the information content of the output.
+If $T$ is a text of length $n$ over an integer alphabet of size $\sigma$, then our data structure occupies $\Oh(n/ \log_\sigma n)$ machine words (that is, $\Oh(n\log \sigma)$ bits) and admits an $\Oh(n/ \log_\sigma n)$-time construction algorithm.

-Using the solution to the internal pattern matching problem, we obtain very efficient data structures answering queries about: primitivity of subwords, periods of subwords, general substring compression, and cyclic equivalence of two subwords.
-All these results improve upon the best previously known counterparts.
-The linear construction time of our data structure also allows to improve the algorithm for finding $\delta$-subrepetitions in a text (a more general version of maximal repetitions, also called runs).
-For any fixed $\delta$ we obtain the first linear-time algorithm, which matches the linear time complexity of the algorithm computing runs.
-Our data structure has already been used as a part of the efficient solutions for subword suffix rank \& selection, as well as substring compression using Burrows-Wheeler transform composed with run-length encoding.
+We show the applicability of IPM queries for answering internal queries corresponding to other classic string processing problems.
+Among others, we derive optimal data structures reporting the periods of a fragment and testing the cyclic equivalence of two fragments.
+Since the publication of the conference version of this paper (SODA 2015), IPM queries have found numerous further applications, following the path paved by the classic Longest Common Extension (LCE) queries of Landau and Vishkin (JCSS, 1988).
+In particular, IPM queries have been implemented in grammar-compressed and dynamic settings and, along with LCE queries, constitute elementary operations of the \pillar model, developed by Charalampopoulos, Kociumaka, and Wellnitz (FOCS 2020) to design universal approximate pattern-matching algorithms.

-The model of internal queries in texts is connected to the well-studied problem of text indexing.
-Both models have their origins in the introduction of suffix trees.
-However, there is an important difference: in our model the size of the representation of a query is constant and therefore enables faster query time.
-Our results can be viewed as efficient solutions to ``internal'' equivalents of several basic problems of regular pattern matching and make an improvement in a majority of already published results related to internal queries.
+All our algorithms are deterministic, whereas the data structure in the conference version of the paper only admits randomized construction in $\Oh(n)$ expected time.
+To achieve this, we provide a novel construction of \emph{string synchronizing sets} of Kempa and Kociumaka (STOC 2019).
+Our method, based on a new \emph{restricted} version of the recompression technique of Jeż (\emph{J.\ ACM}, 2016), yields a hierarchy of $\Oh(\log n)$ string synchronizing sets covering the whole spectrum of fragments' lengths.